- The Duke of Edinburgh's Award

 Expedition: planning, training for and completion of an adventurous journey (includes practice walks, a practice 2 day expedition and a qualifying 2 day expedition for Bronze, 3 days for Silver)

 The Bronze Award is open to those in Years 9-11 and the Silver Award for those in Years 10-11.
 It is better to have completed Bronze before attempting Silver.

 How do I get involved?

-You need parental permission to take part and a payment of £30 to cover the registration cost and contributions to campsite fees.
+You need parental permission to take part and a payment of £35 to cover the registration cost and contributions to campsite fees and equipment upkeep.
 Speak to Mrs Bowden for further information.

 See the impact TCA candidates have made in the community in 2022.

 In April, the bronze candidates spent a day completing a series of challenges followed by a day navigating round the Shustoke/Kingsbury area.
 This was an adaptation made by DofE to allow expedition sections to be completed under Covid restrictions.
 Day 1 was spent doing a range of activities including map reading, creating a launcher, putting up tents, packing rucksacks, obstacles courses and cooking on trangias.
 Day 2 was spent attempting to navigate with a map and compass to a designated finish point via a predetermined route.
 Whilst all got a bit lost at some point along the way, everyone made it to the checkpoints and finish point on time.
 All candidates successfully completed the weekend and had their expedition section signed off.

 The Silver candidates spent day 1 in the local area designing a treasure trail for primary aged pupils.
 They went out with a map and an iPad and spent the day taking photos and finding marker points that they could use.
 On their return they then devised a map and appropriate resources for the trail.
 On day 2 they were also navigating round Shustoke and Kingsbury.
 They are all now looking forward to their qualifying expedition in September.